Songs of Storms, and Fawns, and Pastoral Lauds

 R.V.
 Smith: "Self Portrait at Sunset" 08-03-2020

-More than a simple work of poetry, Songs of Storms, and Fawns, and Pastoral Lauds is a deliberate act of assertion, into the contemporary world, of the ancient and eternal spirit of the raw human person, asserted with full humanity against inhumanity, particularly at a time when artificiality, with an increasingly inhuman, and almost unrecognizable spectacle, takes on a particularly unsettling prevalence.
+This Anthology is a deliberate act of assertion, into the contemporary world, of the ancient and eternal spirit of the raw human person, asserted with full humanity against inhumanity.
 It is, in short, a deeply immersive project, as it is a way for the author to tap into, and continue, the deep and all-encompassing devotion to authentic Art and sublimity, that all of history has ceaselessly sung, through the direct efforts and assertions of its poets, writers, painters, and musicians.
-Given the times, I sadly must find myself insisting that absolutely none of these works are assisted, in any way, by artificial intelligence.
+As a disclaimer, which has become necessary in this era, it is important to note that absolutely none of these works are assisted, in any way, by artificial intelligence, but are all directly willed and created by the author.

-Each Volume will contain three main categories, as the title illustrates.
-To discuss Songs of Storms, one needs only to recall that there are storms of many varieties in life, with some of them severe, totalizing, imposing absolute destruction, and others of them milder, more mysterious, and acutely sorrowful, if still unsettling.
-To illuminate the Songs of Fawns, one needs only to think of what the sight of a baby deer does to the soul: these songs are full of celebration, joy, romance, and the tenderest thoughts about the deepest, and also, most mundane subjects of life.
 Finally, the Songs of Pastoral Lauds concern exclusively spiritual and naturalistic matters, and in such pages, one will find the praises of nature, of nature's God, and praises of the works of genius, that were so inspired by both.
 Such Songs recall the earliest hours of Morning Prayer, or Lauds, as the heart lifts itself up to the loftiest contemplations, and the sweetest acts of gratitude, adoration, and worship.

 Originally, this project was updated with a defined projection of frequency, or, one Song (minimum) to be published per week, but to take more care, and ensure better craft, I've moved to publishing less frequently, but hopefully with more effort, quality, inspiration, and diligence.
 All updates, or recently added Songs, will be detailed in the Updates section below, giving both the date initiating the week, and also the title, and date, of the day in which the most recently published poetic work subsides.
 My intention is to finish the Six Volumes, in as timely a manner as I can, but without sacrificing quality.
 I appreciate what may be any reader's patience, in tolerating whatever gaps of time occur between each publication.